Scam & Fraud Knowledge Center

 Performing Due Diligence

 To protect against fraud and scams, Equity Trust Company’s clients need to perform due diligence on every investment.
 Review potential investments with your personal financial team to see if the gains and losses are natural before you invest.
 This is one way to minimize your chances of becoming a victim to a Ponzi scheme.
 You should also verify the standing and legitimacy of the company or person seeking your investment dollars before committing.
 In addition to the list of questions to ask when researching an investment, a list of resources is available from the Retirement Industry Trust Association and Equity Trust Company.

 Scams, Fraudulent Investment & Ponzi Scheme Types

 Ponzi schemes, pyramid schemes, and other scams are all types of fraud Equity Trust Company wants our clients to be prepared to detect and avoid.
 It’s important to know where to turn if you are a victim.
-The Securities and Exchange Commission (SEC) and your local District Attorney’s Consumer Protection Unit are two groups that can help if this circumstance ever arises.
+The Securities and Exchange Commission (SEC) and your local District Attorney’s Consumer Protection Unit are two groups that can help if these circumstances ever arise.
 Other resources for reporting scams and fraudulent investments include the North American Securities Administrators Association (NASAA), Financial Industry Regulatory Authority (FINRA), FBI and many other organizations and government agencies.

 Fraud Prevention Resources

 Knowledge is the greatest tool for preventing fraud.
-We’ve compiled a list of additional resources to help you learn more about this topic.
+We have compiled a list of additional resources to help you learn more about this topic.